twoojoo/WinRx/README.md

 > rate, a data loss can periodically occurr because some events are dequeued
 > after their window's watermark is expired.
 Dequeuing is slower with sliding
 > windows because they involves many more timeouts than the other windowing
 > systems, ending up stressing Nodejs.
-For this reason it is not advisable to use
+For this reason it is not advisable to
-> sliding windows when dealing with high-frequency events, unless it is
+> use sliding windows when dealing with high-frequency events, unless it is
 > acceptable to lose some data every now and then.

 ### Counting Window

-## Storage Types
+## State Managers

 ### Memory